Bart Gets an "F": Plot

-At Springfield Elementary School, Bart presents a book report on Treasure Island, but it soon becomes obvious that he has not actually read the book as he tries to remember who the pirate in the book was as he tries to think if it was either Blackbeard, Captain Nemo, Captain Hook, or Long John Silver, only to incorrectly guess Bluebeard.
-While writing "I will not fake my way through life" on the chalkboard after class, Bart is scolded by Edna Krabappel, who warns him about an upcoming exam on Colonial America.
+At Springfield Elementary School, Bart presents a book report on Treasure Island, but it soon becomes obvious that he has not actually read the book and was just judging the book by its cover.
+Mrs. Krabappel tests her theory by asking Bart who the pirate in the book is.
+Bart tries to think if it was either Blackbeard, Captain Nemo, Captain Hook, or Long John Silver.
+When Bart incorrectly guesses Bluebeard, Mrs. Krabappel tells him to sit down and that she'd like to see him after class.

+While writing "I will not fake my way through life" on the wall 100 times, Bart is warned by Mrs. Krabappel that there will be an upcoming exam on Colonial America.
 At school the next day, Bart feigns illness to avoid taking another test.
-After grilling Milhouse for the test answers, he scores even worse than he did.
-Homer and Marge meet with the school psychiatrist, Dr. J. Loren Pryor who recommends that Bart repeat the fourth grade.
-Marge and Homer think that may be a good idea, but Bart vows to improve his grades to avoid it.
+After grilling Milhouse for the test answers, he scores even worse than he did when Mrs. Krabappel gives Bart a different set of test questions.

+Homer and Marge meet with the school psychiatrist Dr. J. Loren Pryor who recommends for Bart to repeat the fourth grade.
+Scared for Bart's academic future, Marge and Homer support this idea.
+A terrified Bart vows to improve his grades.

-In desperation, Bart asks Martin to tutor and help him get passing grades, promising to improve Martin's popularity in return.
-When Martin starts to emulate Bart's bad behavior, he abandons tutoring him to hang out with his new friends and play arcade games.
+In desperation, Bart asks Martin to tutor him, promising to improve Martin's popularity in return.
+Bart teaches Martin how to play pranks and slack off; Martin discovers he prefers Bart's lifestyle to his own and breaks his promise to Bart.
 To buy more time to study, Bart prays to God for a miracle to avoid the next day's test at school.

-He awakes the next day to find school is closed because Springfield is covered in snow.
-As Bart prepares to frolic during the snow day, Lisa reveals she overheard him praying and urges him to make good use of an answered prayer.
-Bart decides to study while everyone else is having fun in the snow.
+A heavy snowfall occurs overnight; the next morning, a snow day is declared throughout Springfield.
+As Bart prepares to play in the snow, Lisa reveals she overheard him praying and urges him to make good use of his answered prayer.
+Bart reluctantly studies while everyone else is having fun in the snow; however, Bart is unable to focus on his study material and begins hitting himself, believing the pain will force him to focus.

 Despite his best efforts, Bart fails the next day's test by one point.
 Bart breaks down in tears and compares his failure to George Washington's surrender of Fort Necessity to the French in 1754.
 Edna is impressed at this obscure historical reference and gives him an extra point for demonstrating applied knowledge.
-Bart is so ecstatic when he receives a barely passing grade (D-minus), he runs through Springfield, announcing his success.

-When Bart returns home, his parents post the test on the refrigerator, and he remarks he owes some of his accomplishment to God.
+Bart is so ecstatic when he receives a barely passing grade (D-minus), he runs through Springfield, announcing his success, and even kisses Mrs. Krabappel, much to his eventual disgust.
+When Bart returns home, his parents post the test on the refrigerator.
+Bart remarks that "part of this D-minus belongs to God".